 The information in this Fact Sheet was received directly from the companies featured, or from public sources.

-Donated 1 million N95 masks to hospitals, policemen, firemen and the Red Cross, and respirators to more than 20 hospitals in vulnerable communities.
-It is also donating raw materials to other firms who are producing alcohol gels and is providing meals to all trucker drivers and channeling employee donations to NGOs.
+The company donated 1 million N95 masks to hospitals, policemen, firemen and the Red Cross, and also respirators to more than 20 hospitals in vulnerable communities, in a total of US$ 186,265.
+It is also donating raw materials to other firms who are producing alcohol gels, providing meals to truck drivers and channeling employee donations to NGOs.
 It also raised R$ 120,000 with its employees, which will aid 1,200 families in vulnerable situation living nearby their locations.

 The company is donating a total of R$ 13.7 million to Brazil.
 It created 6 digital platforms for social wellbeing for free, and gave R$ 1 million to an NGO that trains refugees, micro-entrepreneurs and youth apprenticeship.
 It created an app that helped the NGO Gerando Falcões disburse R$ 8 million to over 130,000 people across 70 favelas.
 The firm is also part of the Grupo Empresarial Solidário Fund, created by the state government of São Paulo, and which joins private contributions in money, products, and services to help underprivileged populations in São Paulo state.